-Subrecipients must review their existing Section 504 Self-Evaluation and Transition Plans to ensure they are inclusive of all projects and activities carried out by the subrecipient agreement.
-If a subrecipient does not have Section 504 Self-Evaluation and Transition Plans, it must develop them within one hundred twenty (120) days of either executing its subrecipient agreement or the publication of this Policy, whichever comes later.
+Subrecipients must review their existing Section 504 Self-Evaluation and Transition Plans to ensure that they are inclusive of all projects and activities carried out by the subrecipient agreement.
+If a subrecipient does not have Section 504 Self-Evaluation and Transition Plan, it must develop one after executing its subrecipient agreement.